Quick summary of key school information

 Sports activities included |

 YCS has a PE program that challenges children to learn the basics of physical movement and sports at an age appropriate level.
-Badminton club, once resumed, is another extracurricular sport that students can choose to participate in. |
+Badminton is currently the only sports club after school at this time. |

 Sports teams or sport competitions available for students |